exbotanical/zito.fyi/content/a-comprehensive-frontend-style-guide.md

   - static analysis
 ---

-I recently made one of the most significant changes of my career - switching from tabs to spaces.
+I recently made one of the most significant changes of my career[^1] — switching from tabs to spaces.
 But why stop there?
 Today, I rationalize my code style decisions over the years.
-Note this article is called _A_ Comprehensive Guide, not _The_ Comprehensive Guide.
-My rationalizations aren't going to work for all of you, but my hope is this guide gives you an anchor point for thinking about these ostensibly mundane concerns.
+These rationalizations aren't going to work for everyone (hence _A_ Comprehensive Guide, not _The_ Comprehensive Guide), but my hope is this guide gives you an starting point for thinking about these ostensibly mundane concerns.

+[^1]: No, not really.

 > It doesn't matter as long as you're consistent.
 >
-> &#150 _Everyone ever_
+> – _Everyone ever_

-In the frontend world, we so often hear that "It doesn't matter which one you choose - just be consistent", but for me this is and always has been _not good enough_.
-The reality is, when you are working on a highly-collaborative project at-scale, it _does_ matter.
+Across the frontend ecosystem, we so often hear that *"It doesn't matter which one you choose — just be consistent"*, but for me this is and always has been _not good enough_.
+The reality is, when you are working on a highly-collaborative project at scale, it _does_ matter.

 Yes, your style decisions _matter_.
-Whether you use tabs or spaces, semicolons or not - these things affect your projects and the people who work on them.
+Whether you use tabs or spaces, semicolons or not — these things affect your projects and the people who work on them.
 My take is your code style should be driven by concerted and deliberate decision-making that is equally utilitarian and appropriate for the technologies being used, and the people using them.
-That is, it's not the decided style itself that matters, but the process by which you arrived at that decision.
+That is, it's not the chosen style itself that matters, but the process by which you arrived at that decision.

 Let's begin!

-> Disclaimer: Some programming languages e.g. Go have style codified into the language.
+> Disclaimer: Some programming languages such as Go have style codified into the language.
-> Other languages e.g. C are sensitive to entities such as semicolons, ergo the decision has been made for you.
-> For this reason, as well as the fact that ECMAScript notoriously and perhaps controversially has not codified code style into the specification, this guide applies specifically to JavaScript and TypeScript codebases.
+> Other languages such as C necessitate style by virtue of the compiler (e.g. semicolons).
+ECMAScript, however, notoriously has not codified code style into its language specification, thus this guide is concerned only with JavaScript and TypeScript codebases.

 ## Tabs versus Spaces

-As noted in the preface, I very recently switched from tabs to spaces.
-First, I'll share my original rationale:
+Tabs have canonically been used for indentation and are the default indent character across UNIX systems.
+This tradition hails from terminals and teletypes wherein the character meant 'move to the right 8 columns'.
+The resulting ASCII tab character is here used as a compression mechanism — 8 space characters, on the contrary, take up more space in a file.

-Tabs are superior.
-Why?
-Their appearance is easily configurable.
-I can adjust my IDE or text editor such that tabs have the appearance of 2 spaces, as this is my preference.
+Tabs also support visual configurability.
+For instance, I can adjust my IDE or text editor such that tabs have the appearance of 2 spaces.
 Meanwhile, another developer on my team might prefer 4 spaces and adjust their local environment in-kind.
 In source-control, the indentations are encoded as a tab character (decimal character code of `9`), ensuring a source-of-truth in bytes but not necessarily appearance.

-Tabs have canonically been used for indentation and are defaults across UNIX systems.
-This tradition hails from terminals and teletypes wherein the character meant 'move to the right 8 columns'.
-The resulting ASCII tab character is here used as a compression mechanism - 8 space characters, on the contrary, take up more space in a file.

-If tabs are so excellent, why did I switch to spaces?
+If tabs are arguably *designed for indentation*, why should we prefer spaces?

+Well, that visual configurability turns out to be as much a bane as it is a boon.
+Tabs might appear as 2 spaces in one environment and 8 in another.
+Meanwhile 2 spaces is always just...2 spaces.

-Well, tabs are visually variable.
-In JavaScript, we're less concerned about the tab character as something that affects the interpreter.
+In JavaScript, we're less concerned with the tab character as an entity that affects the interpreter.
 What's more important is _how_ the character appears.
 The implied problem here is different programs have different settings for tabs.
 In my editor, the character appears to be expressed over 2 columns.
 Meanwhile, in source-control it's 4.
 Furthermore, in my _other_ text editor, tabs are 8 columns.
 Unlike Python, tabs are meaningless when interpreted by a JavaScript engine.

 **The Verdict**